dssg/hitchhikers-guide/tech-tutorials/testtesttest/ci.md

   - "pip install --upgrade pip"
   # install specific requirements your test suite uses
   # e.g. pytest, nose, mock
+  # make sure you have the requirements.txt in your repo's root folder
   - "pip install -r requirements.txt"
 script:
   # steps needed to run your scripts, for simple projects